Updated December 9, 2018

 ▲ This is the church headquarters in 1955, known as the ‘House of Three Doors’ in Bukhak-dong, Seoul.
 Moon had a private room in the house next door.
 That is where Eu Shin-hee and many other women were ‘restored’ by Moon.
 Eu Hyo-won is seen standing with a cane.

-Here are one testimony from a professor who was familiar with Moon’s personal room.
+Here is one testimony from a professor who was familiar with Moon’s personal room.

 “KOREA’S TONG-IL MOVEMENT”